ChiLiubio/microeco/README.md

 ![](https://img.shields.io/badge/Release-1.15.0-orange.svg) ![](https://img.shields.io/badge/Test-1.16.0-red.svg)

 ## Background
-The increasing volume and complexity of data pose a challenge for the downstream data analysis of microbiome omics data.
+The increasing volume and complexity of microbiome data pose a challenge for the downstream data analysis.
 Although numerous R packages exist in this field, it remains difficult to perform data mining in an efficient and comprehensive manner.
 Therefore, we developed the R microeco package (abbreviated and pronounced as **_[miːkəu]_**).

 ## Main Features
   + R6 Class to store and analyze data: flexible and modularized